Is 9 Even Or Odd

 Determining if 9 is Even or Odd

 Now, let's apply this definition to the number 9.
 When we divide 9 by 2, we get 4 with a remainder of 1.
-Alternatively, we can't express 9 as 2 multiplied by any integer.
-Therefore, based on the definition provided above, 9 is undeniably an odd number.
+But alternatively, we can't express 9 as 2 multiplied by any integer.
+Which means, based on the definition provided above, 9 is undeniably an odd number.

 Exploring the Properties of Even and Odd Numbers